-Graduated response to Special Educational Needs

-Step Procedure Desired outcome 1.
+Graduated response to Special Educational Needs Step Procedure Desired outcome 1.
 Internal cause of concern Teacher assesses child as not having made expected progress.
 Teacher discusses child with SENCO and parents.
 Teacher ensures that high quality teaching is focused on child's area of need as outlined in the West Sussex Ordinarily Available Inclusive Practice document.
 Possible in-class interventions will be implemented.
 Other needs are considered including behavioural, emotional and mental health.
+The child's progress is monitored.
 Child begins to make expected progress and is able to access the curriculum.
 2. SEN Support- where a child does not make the desired progress from step 1 over time with short term interventions having been tried.
-A child's progress is monitored.
 ASSESS Special educational need identified and named where possible.
 Teacher and SENCO to have discussion with parents and child where appropriate.
 PLAN Plan high quality targeted teaching and differentiation alongside an Individual Provision Map with specific targets linked to interventions.
-DO Implement the strategies and interventions to support the child's needs Class teacher to oversee the child's progress with support from SENCO SENCO to liaise with outside agencies as appropriate.
+DO Implement the strategies and interventions to support the child's needs.
+Class teacher to oversee the child's progress with support from SENCO.
+SENCO to liaise with outside agencies as appropriate.
 REVIEW Targets from interventions are reviewed at the end of each term by class teacher in conjunction with SENCO and teaching assistants.
 Targets should be reviewed with parents.
 Targets are met on ILP and child begins to show that with the level of support and intervention they can make progress despite their area of need.
-3. Statutory Assessment- where a child SENCO to request a statutory assessment for an Educational, Health and Care Plan (EHCP) from Statutory assessment will does not make progress with their targets and requires Parents informed of the decision and contacted by the LA to let them know about the procedures for this process.
-School liaise and comply with outside agencies result in EHCP being agreed and school will work with family to significant continual support despite the school's 'best endeavours' to meet their needs. for this process. support child's needs in the most appropriate way.
-4. EHCP- where the LA has decided in favour of the statutory assessment.
-EHCP is written in conjunction with school and family.
-Family are designated a planning co-ordinator to support them in process.
-Objectives are set and an Individual Education Plan is written.
-Objectives are reviewed termly by class teacher with SENCO, parent and child (where appropriate) Annual Review used to assess and review needs of child.
-EHCP will be implemented and child will begin to make progress in the areas designated by EHCP objectives.
+3. Statutory Assessment- where a child does not make progress with their targets and requires significant continual support despite the school's 'best endeavours' to meet their needs.
+SENCO to request a statutory assessment (EHCNA) for an Educational, Health and Care Plan (EHCP) from the local authority.
+Parents informed of the decision and contacted by the local authority to let them know about the procedures for this process.
+School liaise and comply with outside agencies for this process.
+Statutory assessment will result in EHCP being agreed and school will work with family to support child's needs in the most appropriate way.